Single instruction, multiple data: SIMD multi-versioning

 FMV, manually coded in assembly language, is quite commonly used in a number of performance-critical libraries such as glibc and libjpeg-turbo.
 Intel C++ Compiler, GNU Compiler Collection since GCC 6, and Clang since clang 7 allow for a simplified approach, with the compiler taking care of function duplication and selection.
 GCC and clang requires explicit target_clones labels in the code to "clone" functions, while ICC does so automatically (under the command-line option /Qax).
-The Rust programming language also supports FMV.
+Rust also supports FMV.
 The setup is similar to GCC and Clang in that the code defines what instruction sets to compile for, but cloning is manually done via inlining.

 As using FMV requires code modification on GCC and Clang, vendors more commonly use library multi-versioning: this is easier to achieve as only compiler switches need to be changed.
 Glibc supports LMV and this functionality is adopted by the Intel-backed Clear Linux project.